Skip to main content

 PromptQuorumPromptQuorum

-Home/Local LLMs/Fastest Local LLMs for Low-End PCs in 2026: Models by VRAM Tier (CPU to 8 GB)
+Home/Local LLMs/Fastest Local LLMs for Low-End PCs 2026: CPU-Only Guide

 Models by Use Case

-Fastest Local LLMs for Low-End PCs in 2026: Models by VRAM Tier (CPU to 8 GB)
+Fastest Local LLMs for Low-End PCs 2026: CPU-Only Guide

 Fastest Local LLMs for Low-End PCs (2026)

-Slide Deck: Fastest Local LLMs for Low-End PCs in 2026: Models by VRAM Tier (CPU to 8 GB)
+Slide Deck: Fastest Local LLMs for Low-End PCs 2026: CPU-Only Guide

 Interactive 14-slide deck covering fastest local LLMs for low-end PCs: CPU-only (5–15 tok/sec), 4 GB GPU (20–40 tok/sec), 8 GB GPU sweet spot (25–60 tok/sec).
 Slides include hardware-to-model decision table, one-pick-per-tier recommendations with RAM/VRAM numbers, quantization guide (Q4/Q3/Q2), speed perception thresholds, and common mistakes.
 Download the PDF as a local LLM hardware reference card.